StIvesTabletop/stivestabletop.github.io/Directions.md

 ## Buses

-Stagecoach services A, B and D stop close to the Corn Exchange at St Ives Station Road
+Stagecoach services A, B and D stop close to the Corn Exchange at St Ives Station Road:

-* first map - in the direction of Cambridge/St Ives Bus Station;
+* first map shows St Ives Bus Station (in the direction of Cambridge);
-* second map - in the direction of Huntingdon/Peterborough and St Ives Park & Ride (see Parking - both directions).
+* second map shows St Ives Park and Ride (in the direction of Huntingdon/Peterborough.

+The maps are similar to the ones for Parking below.

 The timetable can be found [here](https://www.thebusway.info/routes-times.shtml).